Coooi/analytics-component/README.md

 ### Notes ###

-* No unit tests included.
-* The timeout of each request is 5 minutes.
+* The timeout of each request is 30 seconds.
 * The timeout of each link validation is 20 seconds.
+* Every request to the server will happen from 3 to 3 seconds.

 ### Contact ###